Indonesia

 Agriculture

-Millions of Indonesians rely on agriculture as their main livelihood, yet agriculture remains a significant contributor to deforestation in the country.
+Millions of Indonesians rely on agriculture as their main livelihood, yet agriculture still faces significant sustainability challenges.

 Decoupling Agriculture from Deforestation

-Implementing these policies is challenging, particularly for smallholder farmers who face barriers to adopting sustainable practices.
-Despite the obstacles, complying with deforestation-related trade requirements offers opportunities for improved and more formalised trading conditions, incentivising sustainability and supporting smallholders’ livelihoods.
+Making the transition to non-deforestation and sustainable agriculture is challenging, particularly for smallholder farmers who face barriers to adopting sustainable practices.
+Despite the obstacles, complying with deforestation-related trade requirements offers opportunities for improved and more formalised trading relationships, incentivising sustainability and supporting smallholders’ livelihoods.

 Approach